 WPU is accredited by the Northwest Commission on Colleges and Universities.
 This action follows an intensive institutional self-study with a full review and visit by evaluators from NWCCU.
 The most recent complete process concluded in April 2020 with our year-seven report and visit.
 Warner Pacific’s Accreditation was reaffirmed in June 2020.
 For further information about the accreditation process, visit the Northwest Commission on Colleges and Universities.

 Additionally, the university is approved by the State of Oregon and various national program accrediting organizations in identified subject areas.
 Warner Pacific has also been approved to offer specific degree programs in the State of Washington.*

-For further information about WPU’s accreditation status, contact Dr. Miriam Chitiga, Interim Vice President for Academic Affairs/Dean of Faculty and accreditation liaison officer, at firstname.lastname@example.org or 503-517-1221.
+For further information about WPU’s accreditation status, contact Vandana Nandakumar, Director of Accreditation and Planning and accreditation liaison officer, at firstname.lastname@example.org or 503-517-1237.

 These are the following licensing agencies, program memberships, certifications, and accrediting organizations

 - Social Work

 * Warner Pacific University is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
 This authorization is subject to periodic review and authorizes Warner Pacific University to offer specific degree programs.
 The Council may be contacted for a list of currently authorized programs.
 Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
 Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at PO Box 43430, Olympia, WA 98504-3430 or by email at email@example.com.